-Our client is a division of one of the largest telecommunications companies in Australia, and the world.
+Our client in this case study ‘Fix the problem and relieve the pressure‘, is a division of one of the largest telecommunications companies in Australia, and the world.
 The division designs communication networks and constructs and installs telecommunication infrastructure.
 The division was corporatised within the parent company and is a wholly owned subsidiary.
 The business is for sale.
-When the company was corporatised, it experienced a major exodus of personnel; up to 90 per cent of its skill base was lost in some areas of the business.
+When the company was corporatised, it experienced a major exodus of personnel; up to 90 percent of its skill base was lost in some areas of the business.

 Many of the difficulties besetting the division were predictable.
 As a fully owned subsidiary of a large telco, the company was used to receiving a constant flow or orders and revenue.
 There had been little need to compete in an open market and therefore little opportunity to acquire commercial acumen.
 While the company was adept at project management, it lacked the systems and processes required to run a high volume business efficiently.
 The increased demand for wideband services had put the company under considerable pressure.
 And it was not coping well.
 There were significant delays, deadlines were not being met, and both the parent company and its customers were complaining.

 The division’s response to the parent company was to say “we’re doing the best we can”.
 However, they had no real knowledge of where or why delays occurred.
 This led to much internal finger pointing, but little by way of improvement.
 GPR Dehler set about finding the source and cause of these problems.
 It quickly became apparent that while the division was less than efficient, the parent company themselves were major contributors to the problems.
 In fact, 80 per cent of delays were caused either by the parent company or its end user customers.

 In order to secure sales, the staff at the parent company were making promises that the division could not realistically keep.
 In many cases these promises were based on service standards set many years ago and no longer applicable.
 For example, they were using benchmarks of 20 days to install a new service.
 In reality some jobs can be completed in 48 hours, others may take months.